pscally1005/pscally1005.github.io/_posts/recipes/breakfast/2024-09-05-spinach-mushroom.markdown

 - Wash your mushrooms, and add to a food processor.
 Pulse, mix, and repeat until the mushrooms are finely chopped.
 Don't forget to stop and mix, or they'll be over-blended and watery.
 I like to use my food processor to finely chop my mushrooms as I don't like the texture of larger pieces, but you can use a knife and cutting board for larger chunks if you desire
 - <center><img src='/assets/Food/Breakfast/Spinach Mushroom/spinach-mushroom-mushrooms.jpg' alt='' class='instruction-image'></center>

-- Add mushrooms and spinach to your pan with all your spices - chili powder, paprika, garlic powder, onion powder, cumin, pepper, and salt.
+- Add mushrooms and spinach to your pan with all your spices - chili powder, paprika, garlic powder, onion powder, cumin, black pepper, and salt.
 Mix, cover, and cook over medium heat until the water has cooked out, about 10 minutes
 - <center><img src='/assets/Food/Breakfast/Spinach Mushroom/spinach-mushroom-veggies.jpg' alt='' class='instruction-image'></center>

 - Lower the burner to medium low, and take the pan off the heat.
 Add your eggs and egg whites, and combine together with a wooden spoon